By Kathleen Wells

 If plantation life at Pioneer Village sparked an interest in looking into African American History, visit Meek-Eaton Black Archives at Florida A&M University.
 This is a combination of research facility and historical museum.

 By now you probably need a little pick-me-up.
 There is no better place for that than Lofty Pursuits.
-It combines an old fashioned ice cream parlor with a candy making operation, If you time it right you can see the candy made right in front of your eyes while you sip a root beer float or a old fashioned soda.
+It combines an old-fashioned ice cream parlor with a candy-making operation, If you time it right you can see the candy made right in front of your eyes while you sip a root beer float or an old-fashioned soda.
 Various types of ice cream abound in the cases for you to choose.
 Should the little ones get bored while you are fascinated watching hot masses of sugary ingredients pulled and chopped into delicious candy, there are lots of toys available for them to enjoy.

-Level 8 Lounge offers some interesting cocktails and a extensive tapas menu.
+Level 8 Lounge offers some interesting cocktails and an extensive tapas menu.
 My choice is the Meat Board.
-The atmosphere is sophisticate and fun in a rooftop lounge.
-You can choose glass enclosed or outdoor surroundings.
+The atmosphere is sophisticated and fun in a rooftop lounge.
+You can choose glass-enclosed or outdoor surroundings.

 For supper, choose between Nefetari’s Fine Cuisine & Spirits Uptown Café, The Edison or Cypress.
 All good choices so if you are staying longer you might try them all.
 Nefetari’s is almost a museum.
 It’s also an entertainment venue as, along with unusual food that you can tailor to you needs, there are local bands playing their original music.
 If it’s a special occasion when you visit you might consider reserving The Queen’s Table and enjoy being an Egyptian Queen for a Day.